Department for Bacteria and Toxins

 The various working groups of the department develop and optimise methods to diagnose pathogens and biotoxins as well as conduct epidemiologic investigations.
 A priority of the department is to improve bioforensic techniques using next-generation sequencing (NGS), fluorescence in situ hybridisation (FISH), and electron microscopy.
 The institute’s diagnostic unit offers all new diagnostic methods developed by the department.

-The department also harbours the national reference laboratories for Brucella and Plague.
+The department also harbours the national reference laboratories for Brucella.